 Thus, the question requiring further research becomes how to make sure that the national model for L&D services is implemented and meets the needs existent at the street level?
 Currently, the government expects the directives of the national model to be naturally spread out, but there seems to be a gap between the policy instructions and the needs of service users and front-line workers (Hill and Huppe, 2014).
-We understand that new ideas in the public sector should emerge through interaction and not top-down with the use of remuneration as a stimulator (Fugl-sang, 2010).
-In this sense, we suggest that front-line workers should receive the necessary support for the introduction of bottom-up employee-based solutions (Ellström, 2010; Engeström, 1999), as only they are aware of the needs of service users and street-level bureaucrats.
+We understand that new ideas in the public sector should emerge through interaction and not top-down with the use of remuneration as a stimulator (Fuglsang, 2010).
+In this sense, we suggest that front-line workers should recognise the relevance of the national model, but they also should receive the necessary support for the introduction of bottom-up employee-based solutions (Ellström, 2010; Engeström, 1999), as only they are aware of the needs of service users and street-level bureaucrats.